jcb91/IPython-notebook-extensions-wiki/Home_3x.md

 (Currently, it is updated manually and may lag behind the Github repository)

 ##1.Install the notebook extension repository:
 First install the notebook extensions repository on your local `.ipython/nbextensions` directory.
-The new subdirectory is calles `IPython-notebook-extensions-master`.
+The new subdirectory is calles `IPython-notebook-extensions-3.x`.

 *Note: This will overwrite a previous version of this installation*